fpv-wtf/msp-osd/README.md

 Otherwise, you can swap to a different font to make the characters smaller, but the grid spacing is the same.

+### How can I get my INAV/ArduPilot/Kiss Ultra OSD closer to the edge of the screen / Why is FakeHD closer to the edges?

+ - The current MSP HD grid size (ie: hd in INAV/ArduPilot/Kiss Ultra) is 50 characters wide.
+We'll call this RealHD.
+ - The goggles need 60 characters to go edge to edge - so the 50 in the hd grid doesn't quite fill it
+ - So the RealHD grid is displayed centered in the goggles - gaps on both edges.
+ - FakeHD had no compatibility constraints like this so we were able to use the full width of the screens.
+ - Consequently, FakeHD can get nearer the edges.
+ - Currently no solution to get RealHD closer to the edges.

+### What is RealHD

+Sometimes we refer to the proper MSP OSD HD grid supported by ArduPilot / Kiss Ultra / INAV as RealHD, to distinguish from FakeHD.
 # Compiling (development and debugging)

 To build for DJI, install the [Android NDK](https://developer.android.com/ndk/downloads) and add the NDK toolchain to your PATH, then use `ndk-build` to build the targets.